 When we sin, we separate ourselves from God.
-Thankfully, God doesn’t leave us in that hopeless state, but reaches out to us through His own graceful initiative.
-In other words, God’s compassion covers our weaknesses:
+Thankfully, God doesn’t leave us in that hopeless state but reaches out to us through His own graceful initiative.
+In other words, God’s compassion covers our weakness.
+Notice the Psalmist’s words:

 He does not deal with us according to our sins, nor repay us according to our iniquities.
 For as high as the heavens are above the earth, so great is his steadfast love toward those who fear him; as far as the east is from the west, so far does he remove our transgressions from us.
 As a father shows compassion to his children, so the Lord shows compassion to those who fear him.
 For he knows our frame; he remembers that we are dust (Psalm 103:10-14).